tasdikrahman/tasdikrahman.me/_posts/2017-05-06-Making-of-trumporate-using-markovipy-generating-sentences-using-markov-chains-part-1.md

 Quite naturally , if it rains when it's a cloudy day.
 You don't drown when you are in your bed.

-This helps in calculating the conditional probabilty and can be applied to various scenarious.
+This helps in calculating the conditional probability and can be applied to various scenarios.

 <center><img src="/content/images/2017/05/markovdiag.png"></center>